Harmanjot960/SOC-Investigation-Portfolio/SOC-Project-6-Active Directory Ransomware Incident Investigation/README.md

 - Command-line activity
 - SMB, file share, and authentication events

-Splunk was used for log searching and event correlation to reconstruct attacker activity and identify ransomware deployment techniques before encryption occurred.
+Splunk was used to correlate security events, reconstruct the attacker timeline, and identify ransomware-related activity before encryption occurred.

 ---